A2.12: My time at school

 The primary school Show

-La scuola media: The middle school (Italian)
+La scuola media: the middle school (Italian)

 La scuola media